-Professors Liebrock, Soliman, Sueyoshi, Wedeward Associate Professors Reinow (Program Coordinator), Mazumdar (Program Coordinator), Shin, Zheng Assistant Professors Ramyaa, Instructors Knowles, Kuo
+Professors Jeffery (Chair of the Department, Liebrock, Soliman, Sueyoshi, Wedeward Associate Professors Reinow (Program Coordinator), Mazumdar (Program Coordinator), Shin, Zheng Assistant Professors Ramyaa, Wanga Instructors Knowles, Kuo, Tong

 Degree Offered: B.S. in Information Technology

 Information Technology (IT) is an evolving interdisciplinary subject that has been driven and shaped by the rapid development of computing, communication, and Internet-related technologies and their tremendous impact on our daily lives.